seanox/aspect-js/README.md

 # Changes (Change Log)
 ## 1.2.0 2019xxxx (summary of the next version)
 BF: Composite: Wrapper of XMLHttpRequest.open correction for using all passed arguments
-BF: Composite: Composite.asynchron, corection of passed arguments
+BF: Composite Asynchron: Corection of passed arguments
 BF: Composite Events: Composite.EVENT_RENDER_END now includes the mounting of models
 BF: Extension Capitalize: Correction for use with empty strings
 BF: MVC: Correction of the embedded use of SiteMap.accept(path)